If you're going through divorce or dissolution, here's how to suggest a parenting plan that meets your family's needs.

 If you and your spouse submit different requests for custody and visitation through temporary orders, the court will decide between them.
 In a complex case, they might hold a hearing to get more information.

-The court will likely decide who the primary parent will be.
-The court will then order you and your spouse to follow the court's standard visitation schedule unless there's a major reason not to, like your child's safety is at risk.
+The court will likely decide who the primary custodian will be.
+The court will then order you and your spouse to follow the court's standard parenting time schedule unless there's a major reason not to, like your child's safety is at risk.

 It's important that you follow the court’s directions, especially during the time it takes to finalize your divorce.
 Doing so might influence what the court decides in the end for you and your family.